Assignments

 Exercise 3 – Potentiometer Controlling LED Brightness

-Used a potentiometer as an analog input.
-The read value is mapped to PWM to change LED brightness.
+The third simulation used a potentiometer as an analog input.
+The analog value was mapped into a PWM signal to control LED brightness dynamically.

 const int led = 9;